Foodbank of Southeastern Virginia and the Eastern Shore

+Food bank in Norfolk, Virginia, U.S.

 The Foodbank of Southeastern Virginia and the Eastern Shore (Foodbank SEVA) is a 501(c)(3) hunger-relief organization headquartered in Norfolk, Virginia.
 It was incorporated in 1981 and serves communities in South Hampton Roads and on Virginia's Eastern Shore.
 Foodbank SEVA is a member of the Feeding America network and the Federation of Virginia Food Banks.

 History

-The Foodbank of Southeastern Virginia and the Eastern Shore was launced in September 1980 as a project of the STOP organization, with a $5,000 Community Services Administration grant.
+The Foodbank of Southeastern Virginia and the Eastern Shore was launched in September 1980 as a project of the STOP organization, with a $5,000 Community Services Administration grant.
 It initially operated "hand-to-mouth", from a location at 141 Dorset Avenue, Virginia Beach.
 By February 1981, 48,486 lb of food had been received, with 12,564 pounds distributed.
 Shared-maintenance fees collected $1,385.10 and there were 71 partner agencies on the food bank's roster.
 In May 1981, after being denied a $75,000 federal grant, local business leaders raised $25,000, and the United Way endorsed the fledgling food bank.
 By 1985 after $650,000 capital campaign had been raised, with United Way support, the foodbank purchased and renovated a new operating base in 2308 Granby Street, Norfolk.

 The Norfolk Free Clinic transferred its remaining $60,000 and the funds from the Ghent/Stockley Garden Art Show fundraiser to the Foodbank upon its dissolution.
 SHARE Mid-Atlantic merged with Foodbank SEVA (with the corporate entity unchanged), with the food bank's self-help model was regarded as complementing traditional charitable endeavours.
 A professional direct-mail campaign was tested, with the $2–3 return per dollar deemed inadequate.
 A list of 14,000 donors was captured for future targeted appeals, and financing purchase of a permanent Eastern Shore building in Tasley; The organisation's thrift store became a profit centre.

 In July 2025, the Foodbank proposed a new 103,000-square-foot regional warehouse and distribution hub on Dam Neck Road in Virginia Beach.
 The Planning Commission unanimously backed the rezoning request, highlighting the project's ability to double dry-goods storage and triple perishable capacity.
 Plans also included raised gardens, on-site farming areas, and preserved tree buffers to ease community concerns.
 In August 2025, the Virginia Beach City Council unanimously approved the rezoning, giving the project its official green light.
 Backed by the $25 million "Setting the Table" capital campaign—with $9.5 million already raised—the Foodbank announced a two-to-three-year construction timeline.
 The new hub is designed to become the region's largest hunger-relief distribution center, supporting more than 200 partner agencies across Southeastern Virginia and the Eastern Shore.